VO2 Max Calculator

 Frequently Asked Questions

-The Cooper 12-minute run test has the highest correlation with lab VO2 max (r = 0.90), followed by the 1.5-mile run.
-The Rockport walking test is best for older or sedentary adults.
-The non-exercise estimate is least precise (SEE ~5.5 ml/kg/min) but is useful as a screening tool when exercise testing isn't possible.
+The Cooper 12-minute run test has the highest correlation with lab testing (r = 0.90).
+The non-exercise estimate is least precise but requires no physical test.

 Sources